 The Sonos system was designed to be flexible and adjust to the way you listen—not the other way around.
 And as omnipresent as phones are in our lives, sometimes it’s really nice to put them down and forget about them.
 But that shouldn’t mean the music has to stop too.

 All of our speakers have touch controls that allow you to control your system without the use of the app.
 Here is a quick primer on how to control Roam using just the buttons:

-Press and hold for three seconds (until you hear the chime and the status light turns blue) to pair with your Bluetooth device.
+Press and hold for two seconds until you hear the chime and the status light turns blue to pair with your Bluetooth device.
 (Make sure you complete Roam’s setup at home beforehand.)

 Press and hold for five seconds to completely power down Roam.

 Press three times to replay the last track.

 Press and hold until you hear the second tone to group Sonos speakers around your home.